ArmindoFlores/ao3_api/docs/use.md

 # Usage

-This package is divided in 6 core modules: works, users, search, session, comments, and utils.
+This package is divided in 7 core modules: works, users, search, session, comments, extra, and utils.

 ## Works